 See if you qualify for a $0 DOWN USDA Home Loan Get Started Here

 USDA loans are only available in areas the USDA considers rural.

 The USDA loan property eligibility map below can help potential homebuyers determine if the home they would like to purchase is in a rural rea.

-The USDA provides interested homebuyers an eligibility map to help with this process, embedded below; however, while the USDA property eligibility map shows a general idea of qualified locations, it is best to consult a USDA Loan specialist to ensure the location is in fact eligible.
-This is due to USDA property eligibility changes that occur as laws and populations fluctuate.
+While the USDA property eligibility map shows a general idea of qualified locations, it’s best to consult a USDA lender to ensure the location is in fact eligible.
+This is due to USDA property eligibility changes that occur as laws and populations change.

 On the same level of importance as the USDA Loan's credit and borrower requirements are the property requirements.
 The USDA wants to ensure that the primary residence you choose meets certain minimal property requirements to protect the borrower's interest and well-being.